 Note that the only restriction that our formulation imposes, by having additive a_g and b_s rather than a generic a{gs} , is that the identity of the CEO does not interact directly with the state of the world in determining the marginal effect of CEO time on performance.
-In the model, we do not take a stand on whether performance is innately higher or lower in firms run by family CEOs or professional CEOs: \bar{y}{Fs} can be greater or smaller than \bar{y}{Ps} .
+In the model, we do not take a stand on whether performance is innately higher or lower in firms run by family CEOs or professional CEOs: \overline{y}{Fs} can be greater or smaller than \overline{y}{Ps} .
 We also remain agnostic as to whether the return to CEO time is higher or lower for family compared to professional CEOs: a_F can be greater or smaller than a_P .
-For example, the marginal productivity of a professional CEO might be different from that of a family CEO because the family CEO can delegate more easily to other family members who are more likely to work for the firm.
+For example, the marginal productivity of a professional CEO might we collect from the CEO when reviewing the data.
+This variable is also not statistically different across family and professional CEOs.

+be different from that of a family CEO because the family CEO can delegate more easily to other family members who are more likely to work for the firm.